storyprotocol/documentation/docs/Developers/tutorials/protect-dalle-ai-generated-images-copy-1.md

 ---
-title: Protect DALL·E AI-Generated Images (COPY)
+title: Finetune Images on Story
+excerpt: >-
-excerpt: Learn how to license and protect DALL·E AI-Generated images on Story.
+  Learn how to use the FLUX Finetuning API to finetune images and then register the output on Story.
 deprecated: false
-hidden: false
+hidden: true
 metadata:
   robots: index
 ---